sleekmason/Lilidog/README.md

 Lilidog is based on Debian, with most of the hard parts done, and some cool stuff along the way. <br/>
 Everything is easily accessible, with numerous options to customize further.

-### There are currently three versions of Lilidog available.
+### There are currently four versions of Lilidog available.

 - Lilidog-amd64 (Bullseye amd64 full version) -  Has most programs already installed for everyday use. <br/>
 This includes Firefox, Thunderbird, Thunar, Geany, Gpicview, Smplayer, Gparted, Synaptic, and Gimp to name a few.